kleqing/Tap/README.md

 ### Notes
 - If you encounter any issues during the build process, please refer to the Unity documentation or check the [GitHub Issues](https://github.com/kleqing/Tap/issues) page for troubleshooting.
+- Don't asked me about branch since I do it alone.
+This is just a project for myself and I don't want to branch just for spam `git checkout ...` in terminal

 ## Contributors